scireum/sirius-parent/README.md

 # SIRIUS Parent

-Contains a Gradle plugin used by all scireum and sirius projects.
+Contains a [Gradle Plugin](https://plugins.gradle.org/plugin/com.scireum.sirius-parent) used by all scireum and sirius projects.
 This will enforce a sane build process and code style settings in addition to a common test setup (jUnit 5 & Kotlin).

 ## Using the plugin in a project